agda/agda2hs/docs/source/features.md

 - Documentation and help string are simply taken from the vanilla Agda version.
 - Now, the output can only be written next to the `.agda` files;
   there is no option to collect these under a separate directory.
-- The `--rewrite-rules` option is not yet supported in Emacs mode.
+- The `--config` option is not yet supported in Emacs mode.
 - There might be problems when both the vanilla Agda mode and agda2hs-mode are installed.
   For now, it is recommended to install only the agda2hs version.